 There are several ways you can prepare for your DOT physical.
 Bring your completed DOT Medical Examination Form and your driver’s license and pocket certificate to your visit.
 Additionally, be sure to bring a list of all prescription and over-the-counter medications you take and a list of your regular doctors and their phone numbers.
 If you have diabetes, bring a list of medications and the name of your prescribing doctor.
 Additionally, have copies of your blood sugar results or hemoglobin A1C results from the past three months on hand.
 If you have a heart condition, like a recent heart attack or cardiovascular disease, bring a copy of your last stress test or release from your cardiologist.

 Passing or Failing Your DOT Exams

 Your medical examiner will create a plan with you to manage and control the issue.
-Additionally, he or she may issue you a three-month medical certificate that allows you to continue working, but also requires you to return for a follow-up physical exam.
+Additionally, he or she may issue you a three-month medical certificate that allows you to continue working but also requires you to return for a follow-up physical exam.
 If you pass the exam, the medical examiner issues a DOT medical certificate with a validity of two years.
-However, if you have a medical condition that needs to be monitored, like arthritis, the medical examiner may issue a certificate with a shorter validity period in order to monitor the condition.
+However, suppose you have a medical condition that needs to be monitored, like arthritis.
+In that case, the medical examiner may issue a certificate with a shorter validity period in order to monitor the condition.